 - Visit winery tasting rooms and a gin distillery

 - Explore a terrific Australian country town

-Top things to do in Healesville
+Things to do and top attractions in Healesville

 Sample art and wine in a striking contemporary building

 There are many Yarra Valley wineries lining the Maroondah Highway as it heads into Healesville, as well as in the hills and valleys around the town.
 The enormous, curving rammed earth and concrete structure of TarraWarra is a particularly interesting venue close to town.
-It is divided into the TarraWarra Estate winery and the TarraWarra Museum of Art, Australia’s first privately funded public art museum, which houses an impressive collection of Australian contemporary art.
-After looking at the art, stroll across the courtyard to the wine bar café to taste excellent Pinot and Chardonnay and savour Yarra Valley seasonal fare on the sleek terrace or in front of the fireplace.
+It is divided into the TarraWarra Estate winery and the TarraWarra Museum of Art, Australia’s first privately-funded public art museum, which houses an impressive collection of Australian contemporary art.
+After looking at the art, stroll across the courtyard to the wine bar café to taste excellent pinot and chardonnay and savour Yarra Valley seasonal fare on the sleek terrace or in front of the fireplace.

 Enjoy an urban winery and café experience